LegendaryB/tw-userscripts/README.md

 Userscripts for the famous browsergame TribalWars.
 Userscripts are developed for the german server but should work on other servers with some little adjustments.
 </div><br>

+## 📝 Usage

+All available scripts can be found [here](https://github.com/LegendaryB/tw-userscripts/tree/main/src/userscripts).
+To get more information about a script just navigate into the folder.
+There you can find a description of the script and details how to use it.

+## Building it yourself
+Normally the `dist` folder contains the latest build of the scripts.
+If you need to build the scripts yourself you can just `git clone` this repository and run the command `webpack` via `terminal`.